e2b-dev/awesome-ai-agents/README.md

 - [Closed-source projects and companies building agents](#lock-closed-source-projects-and-companies-building-agents).

 The list is done according to our best knowledge, although definitely not comprehensive.
 You have something to add or improve about our list?
 Do it via pull request.
+Discussion and feedback appreciated, don't hesitate to [schedule a call](), write us us at hello@e2b.dev or [join our twitter community](https://twitter.com/i/communities/1670204079619055616) focused on AI agents.
-Discussion and feedback appreciated :heart:
+:heart:

 # :open_hands: Open Source Projects